 There are many reasons to doubt this conspiracy theory, which I detailed in this 2012 article for Salon.
 Those reasons still apply.
 But Johnson is right about one thing: The central role of James Angleton, CIA counterintelligence chief in obstructing the JFK investigation is highly suspicious.
 Those suspicions, in fact, reached the highest levels of the CIA itself.

 In a 1978 report, declassified in 2018 , veteran CIA officer Joseph Burkhalter Smith told congressional investigator Gaeton Fonzi that William Colby, CIA director 1973 to 1975, suspected Angleton might have hidden operations relevant to JFKs assassination.

-“As far as the Kennedy assassination goes, said Smith, “the only thing I can say now and again I’m quoting Colby that there could’ve been operations at Angleton staff was running that he wouldn’t even tell the director.”
+As far as the Kennedy assassination goes, said Smith, “The only thing I can now, and I’m quoting Colby, there could have been operations that Angleton[‘s] staff was running that he wouldn’t even tell the director.”

 This is not to promote a “theory” that Angleton was involved in a conspiracy to kill the president.
 It is part of the historical record that shows, beyond a reasonable doubt, that Angleton obstruction justice in the JFK investigation.
 I’m going to write more about this in the days and weeks to come.